-It is the firm belief of many that certain food items should not be consumed by a menstruating woman and once again, many of these are based off science.
+It is the firm belief of many that certain food items should not be consumed by a menstruating woman and once again, many of these are based on science.

-Ayurveda recommends a diet based on Vata, Pitta and Kapha.
-A well balanced, lighter diet for an easier menstrual cycle.
-Warm, liquid dishes with smooth texture such as soups and purees are recommended for a balanced vata which becomes the main factor for an easier flow.
+Ayurveda recommends a diet based on Vata, Pitta, and Kapha.
+A well-balanced, lighter diet for an easier menstrual cycle.
+Warm, liquid dishes with smooth textures such as soups and purees are recommended for a balanced vata which becomes the main factor for an easier flow.
 Some natural herbs, which also improve metabolism can also aid in this process.
 Spicy food is best avoided during this course.

 Ayurveda recommends going to sleep at a reasonable hour after allowing the food to be digested properly.
 Many of the above-mentioned tips are useful even without menstruation as a light, a balanced diet will lead to an overall improvement in health and will naturally lead to an easier menstrual cycle.

 Typical premenstrual syndromes such as irritation, anxiety, mood swings, etc can be overcome with a peaceful mind.
 For this, Ayurveda recommends meditation and breathing exercises.
 Although this is also recommended otherwise, such kinds of exercises, especially during the monthly cycle, can help a person to feel calmer and reduce anxiety and stress.